s-ball/MockSelector/README.md

 git metadata is not there (if you only downloaded a zip archive from Github), the version is set to 0.0.0

-For that reason, if you do not use git to dowload the sources, you should download a source distribution from PyPI, because the latter contains a valid `version.py`
+For that reason, if you do not use git to download the sources, you should download a source distribution from PyPI, because the latter contains a valid `version.py`